LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 The list below summarizes the current collection of statement types that can be used with ``RAJA::kernel`` and ``RAJA::kernel_param``.
-More detailed explanation along with examples of how they are used can be found in :ref:`tutorial-label`.
+More detailed explanation along with examples of how they are used can be found in the ``RAJA::kernel`` examples in :ref:`tutorial-label`.

+.. note:: All of the statement types described below are in the namespace
+          ``RAJA::statement``.
+For brevity, we omit the namespaces in the discussion in this section.

-.. note::  * ``RAJA::kernel_param`` functions similar to ``RAJA::kernel``
+.. note::  ``RAJA::kernel_param`` functions similarly to ``RAJA::kernel``
            except that the second argument is a *tuple of parameters* used in a kernel for local arrays, thread local variables, tiling information, etc.

-.. note:: * All of the statement types described below are in the namespace
-            ``RAJA::statement``.
-For breavity, we omit the namespaces.

 Several RAJA statements can be specialized with auxilliary types, which are described in :ref:`auxilliarypolicy_label`.